 The review is being overseen by a cross-agency Criminal Legal Aid Review Programme Board.
-The Board is Chaired by the Director of Access to Justice at MOJ, the Director of Access to Justice at MOJ.
+The Board is Chaired by the Director of Access to Justice at MOJ.
 It comprises members from MOJ, LAA, HMCTS and other government departments and agencies.

-This board is being advised by a Defence Practitioner Advisory Panel comprising representatives from across the barrister and solicitor professions.
+This board is being advised by a Defence Practitioner Advisory Panel comprising representatives from across the legal professions.
 This includes representatives from the:

 - Bar Council